-It is highly recommended that extra care and attention is paid when exchanging money when travelling outside major cities.
-US Dollars are easily exchanged however other currencies such as New Zealand Dollars can generally be exchanged in hotels and airports provided notes are new and undamaged.
+It is highly recommended that extra care and attention is paid when exchanging money when travelling outside major cities in Thailand and Laos.
+US Dollars are easily exchanged throughout Thailand and Laos however other currencies such as New Zealand Dollars can generally be exchanged in hotels and airports provided notes are undamaged.
+We suggest for your convenience that you ensure your US Dollars are from the new series (2013 onwards) to avoid any difficulties exchanging money during your trip.
+Old series notes can be difficult to exchange.

-We suggest you have a small amount of local currency and exchanging your money before travelling to remote areas and smaller towns, as exchange facilities can be limited.
+We suggest exchanging your money before travelling to remote areas and smaller towns, as exchange facilities can be limited.
 Your National Escort will remind you to do this before departure.